huazzers/desma126/docs/1-transforms-vectors.md

 ## Some course reminders

-- Fill up the [preliminary course survey](https://forms.gle/UtwGfebgKcHRvMCP7), if you haven't already.
+- Fill up the [preliminary course survey](https://forms.gle/aomLcyV5EHQ5YUdC6), if you haven't already.
 - [Reading Response 1](./readings-and-homeplays.md/#reading-response-1) is due next class.
 - Sign up for [Homeplay 1](./readings-and-homeplays.md/#homeplay-1)!
+- Next lesson, we're going to start learning how to import 2D/3D assets into Unity.
+If there's any assets you want to use for your generator, it'd be useful to bring them to class next week.